On mixed-$\omega$-sheaves: A special case

-\begin{proof} As mentioned above, we will freely use some basic results in the theory of minimal models. \begin{step} By the proof of \cite[Theorem 1.6]{fujino-direct} (see also \cite{fujino-direct-corri}), we have already known that $f_*\omega^{\otimes m}_{X/Y}$ is a nef locally free sheaf on $Y$ for every $m\geq 1$. \end{step} \begin{step} We consider a relative good minimal model $f':X'\to Y$ of $f:X\to Y$.
+\begin{proof} As mentioned above, we will freely use some basic results in the theory of minimal models.
+We note that $X$ has only rational Gorenstein singularities by \cite[Lemma 6.1]{abramovich-karu} since $f\colon X\to Y$ is weakly semistable by assumption.
+Hence $X$ has only canonical Gorenstein singularities. \begin{step} By the proof of \cite[Theorem 1.6]{fujino-direct} (see also \cite{fujino-direct-corri}), we have already known that $f_*\omega^{\otimes m}_{X/Y}$ is a nef locally free sheaf on $Y$ for every $m\geq 1$. \end{step} \begin{step} We consider a relative good minimal model $f'\colon X'\to Y$ of $f\colon X\to Y$ (see \cite[Theorem 3.3]{fujino-direct}).

 Since

 holds for every $m\geq 1$, it is sufficient to prove that